 Every time the connection between the files is updated, a fresh data entry will appear in the destination tab.
 Subsequent entries will be appended in a log.

-To update the connection manually, click Run on the workflow menu bar.
+To update the connection manually, click Run.

 When I update (run) the workflow the following day, Sheetgo imports the latest data from the source tab into the destination tab.

 As you can see, today’s share prices are appended underneath the previous day’s entries:

 Now you’ve set up the workflow, you can schedule automatic updates so the system runs by itself.

 The workflow will update automatically, appending the latest data to the destination sheet — without you having to open Sheetgo.

 - Click Automate on the floating menu bar.